-Mary Foxcroft from Manchester registered with The Property Finders in May 2005.
-She had been visiting Mallorca for several years and had fallen in love with the island.
+When Mary Foxcroft from Manchester registered with The Property Finders she had been visiting Mallorca for several years and had fallen in love with the island.
 She decided to look for an apartment somewhere in Palma city that she and partner Mark could use as a base for future visits, in particular long weekends.
 She had been looking for months on the internet, had found scores of agents and been swamped with details of properties, many of which had been sold by the time she was able to arrange flights to view.
 Finally, she decided that the only way forward was to use a Mallorca property search service and that’s when she contacted The Property Finders.

 - A two bedroom, preferably two bathroom apartment